Package 'geneticae'

 Description

-GGE biplots are used for visual examination of the relationships between test environments, genotypes, and genotype-by-environment interactions.
-‘GGEPlot()' produces a biplot as an object of class ’ggplot', using the output of the GGEmodel function.
+GGE biplots are used for visual examination of the relationships between test environments, genotypes, and genotype-by-environment interactions. ‘rSREGPlot()' produces a biplot as an object of class ’ggplot', using the output of the rSREGModel function.
 Several types of biplots are offered which focus on different aspects of the analysis.
 Customization options are also included.
-This function is a modification of GGEPlot from the GGEBiplots package.
+This function is a modification of the 'rSREGPlot' function from the GGEBiplots package.

 Usage